surifirstpin/Acubi_documentation/Version.5/Reports.md

 ## Local Sorting

-**12.** Sorting can also be applied after data is retrieved in data section, you can simply click on desired field header to enable sorting.
+**12.** Sorting can also be applied after data is retrieved in data section, you can simply click on Arrow Up and Down Icon desired field header to enable sorting.

 For  **Dimensions**